 The syllabus and course schedule may be subject to change.
-Changes will be communicated via the Canvas announcement tool or the class Piazza discussion forum.
-It is the responsibility of students to stay current.
+Changes will be communicated via the Canvas announcement tool, email, or the class Ed Discussion forum.
+It is the responsibility of students to stay current on course information by keeping track of these communication tools throughout the semester.